 Five years ago, I decided to finally revisit the professional aspirations I had put on hold at 23.
-With the kids grown up, his frequent travels and a tight-knit joint family having been split down the middle owing to a business dispute, I was pretty much free to live my life as I chose.
-Putting my time at home to good use, I had pursued a MBA degree through distance learning, which helped me land a job.
+With the kids grown up, his frequent travels and a tight-knit joint family has split down the middle owing to a business dispute, and I was pretty much free to live my life as I chose.
+Putting my time at home to good use, I had pursued an MBA degree through distance learning, which helped me land a job.
 My husband made his peace with this new ‘hobby’ I had taken up.

 This newfound independence was like a balm on my bruised soul.
 At work, I found an instant connection with a colleague, who was my age, like-minded, compassionate toward my situation and shared my opinions of life.
 He too had been through a bad marriage and was now separated from his wife, which meant he knew exactly where I was coming from.

 Soon love, like I had never known before, blossomed.
 I didn’t realise when our casual conversations and chats brought us to a point where we craved each other’s company all the time.
 I didn’t stop myself.
 He had no reason to.
 We spent hours talking or chatting on the phone, sharing every tiny detail of our lives with one another.
 Conversations led to meetings, which led to secret dates and some sinful pleasures between the sheets.